-Rules and procedures that landlords must follow in order to pursue an eviction against you, which vary from state to state.
-In some states, evictions are filed in small claims court, which is a very user-friendly court for not only lawyers, but also for non-lawyer landlord and tenants.
-For this reason, it is quite common for both landlords and tenants in these states to be involved in eviction proceedings in small claims court without lawyers.
+Rules and procedures that landlords must follow to pursue an eviction against you vary from state to state.
+In some states, landlords file evictions in small claims court, which is a very user-friendly court not only for lawyers but also for non-lawyer landlords and tenants.
+For this reason, it’s common for both landlords and tenants in these states to participate in eviction proceedings in small claims court without lawyers.

-In many states, however, evictions are filed in regular courts, which are governed by various rules and procedures under your state’s particular laws.
-When appearing in such a court for an eviction or any other lawsuit, you are held to the same standard as a lawyer.
+In many states, however, evictions are filed in regular courts, which are governed by various rules and procedures under your state’s tenant laws.
+If you are appearing in court for eviction or any other lawsuit, you are held to the same standard as a lawyer.
 In other words, you are responsible for following all procedures, just as if you were a lawyer.

-For instance, if your landlord is claiming that you broke your rental agreement by having a pet in your apartment, you need to show the court some proof that you didn’t have a pet in the apartment.
+For instance, if your landlord is claiming that you broke your rental agreement by having a pet in your apartment, you’ll need to show the court proof that you didn’t have a pet in the apartment.
 You might need a witness to testify that you didn’t have a pet, or pictures to show that there was no pet-related damage to the apartment.

-Making sure the eviction process is fair and legal can be really important, especially if you don’t think that you have violated your rental agreement, or if you think that your landlord is wrongfully evicting you.
-The best way to be prepared for eviction proceedings is to consult experienced legal counsel especially when your home is at stake.
+Making sure the eviction process is fair and legal can be really important, especially if you don’t think you have violated your rental agreement, or if you think that your landlord is wrongfully evicting you.
+The best way to prepare for eviction proceedings is to consult experienced legal counsel especially when your home is at stake.